tappa-org/tappa-org.github.io/_projects/inclusion.md

 ---
 title: "Inclusion & Transparency"
 ---
-The rapid growth in the number of AI research labs in Tübingen underscores the need for a shared platform to address and act on the challenges faced by young researchers.
-In response, we established the TAPPA initiative to bring together PhD students and Postdocs working in Artificial Intelligence (AI).
-Our primary goal is to shape an inclusive, safe, and welcoming community built collaboratively from the ground up.
+The rapid growth of AI research labs in Tübingen has created the need for a platform where young researchers can discuss and tackle their challenges.
+To address this, we created the TAPPA initiative to bring together PhD students and Postdocs working in Artificial Intelligence (AI).
+Our main goal is to build an inclusive, safe, and welcoming community, starting from the ground up.

 Some examples:
 - **Student-Candidate Meetings**: Involving PhDs and Postdocs in faculty recruitment.
 Led by Mila Gorecki.
 Help is always welcome!